Skip to main content

 To view the files that the template generated, switch to the root directory of your newly created bundle.
 Files of particular interest include the following:

-• databricks.yml: This file specifies the bundle’s programmatic name, includes a reference to the job definition, and specifies settings about the target workspace.
+• databricks.yml: This file specifies the bundle's programmatic name, includes references to the bundle's files, defines catalog and schema variables, and specifies settings for target workspaces.

-• resources/<project-name>_job.yml: This file specifies the job’s settings, including a default notebook task.
+• resources/sample_job.job.yml: This file specifies the job's settings, including a default notebook task.
+For information about job settings, see job.

-You can define, combine, and override the settings for new job clusters in bundles by using the techniques described in Override cluster settings in Databricks Asset Bundles.
+You can define, combine, and override the settings for new job clusters in bundles by using the techniques described in Override with target settings.

-1. From the root directory, use the Databricks CLI to run the bundle validate command, as follows:
+1. From the root directory, use the Databricks CLI to run the bundle validate command:

 databricks bundle validate